Here are different ways to save, which can help you give your child a head start in life.

 The best time to start saving for your family?
 Probably at least 5 years ago.
 The second best time?
 Right now.

 The sooner you start saving, the sooner you start earning interest on your interest.
 This is known as compound interest – something which effectively turns time into money.

-With compound interest, it’s all about how much time is on your side.
-And when it comes to saving, time is the huge advantage children have over adults.
-And the longer your children’s savings are in place, the bigger they will get.
+With compound interest, it’s all about having time on your side.
+And time is a huge advantage when it comes to children’s savings – the longer your children’s savings are in place, the bigger they will get.

 We’re not talking about saving half your income each month.
 Just putting aside as much as you can and making regular contributions can make a big difference.
 Small amounts soon add up.